 Person Centred Psychotherapy

 This approach takes the view that we are essentially good natured but that the vicissitudes of life may make us feel twisted inside.
 It recommends that the therapist adopt an attitude which includes respect, positive regard and being “real” in the therapeutic relationship.
 This view underpins all our work with you.
-You can learn more about person centred psychotherapy by clicking here.
+Learn more about person centred psychotherapy.

 This approach emphasises understanding our past history and how it impacts our present being in the world.
 It can help us to understand how our view of the world as a child can be transferred into the present and trigger old feelings and behaviours that don’t serve us well anymore.
 It can be useful for increasing an awareness of “triggers” that can set off problematic behaviour and very powerful or overwhelming feelings.
-You can learn more about psychodynamic psychotherapy by clicking: here
+Learn more about psychodynamic psychotherapy.

 We tend to use other approaches (e.g. CBT, solution focussed, gestalt) to support you in identifying ways to manage difficult “triggers” and the behaviour and emotions evoked by them.